Practical stuff you can do before moving to New Zealand

 Mortgages & Banking

 Below is a list of the main retail banks for day-to-day banking.
 I personally found ANZ to be super helpful and found opening an account with them from the UK very simple; their staff are really friendly and helpful.
-To get your EFTPOS card (switch card) once you are in New Zealand, you will need to take your passport into a local branch.
+To get your EFTPOS card (switch card) once you are in New Zealand, you’ll need to take your passport into a local branch.

 In order to apply for a mortgage, you first need to secure permanent residency, but you can review all rates online with the banks listed above.